 The Bald Eagle owes its name to the Middle English term “balde,” meaning “white.”
 It does not mean “hairless” or “lack of feathers.”
 Juvenile Bald Eagles do not have white heads, tails or yellow beaks and eyes.
 Around three years of age they will start to develop these characteristics as they transition into a mature bird at the age of five.
 The Bald Eagle has a wingspan of 6 to 8 feet, and makes its habitat along coastlines or large bodies of fresh water.
-Eagles require a 25-mile hunting territory, and appear to mate for life (which can come close to 50 years).
+Eagles require a 25 square mile hunting territory, and appear to mate for life (which can approach 40-50 years).

 National Symbol and School Mascot

 The bald eagle became the official emblem of the United States in 1782.
 Part of the reason that it was selected is because the Bald Eagle can only be found in North America.
 Ben Franklin was not in favor of having the Bald Eagle as the national symbol, and would have opted for the wild turkey.
 As a naturalist, Ben Franklin realized that bald eagles were prone to scavengers and piracy.
 Eagles steal the spoils of its lesser cousin, the Osprey.
 Franklin felt that these attributes were not worthy of being represented as the national symbol.
 On the contrary, however, these traits give testimony to this noble creature’s ability to adapt, and above all else, ability to survive (like our great country).
 Through an act of Congress, the bald eagle became the national symbol…despite Ben Franklin’s wishes.
 Georgia Southern University adopted the eagle as its symbol in 1960.

 Eagles in Georgia